Fundamental Physical Constants 🧮

 2019 SI Base Unit Redefinitions

 At an international meeting of metrologists on 16th November 2018 proposals by the International Committee for Weights and Measures (CIPM) to redefine four of the seven SI Base Units (the kilogram, kelvin, mole and ampere), in terms of physical constants, were unanimously agreed.
 These formally came into force on 20th May 2019, as part of World Metrology Day celebrations.
-The precise values of physical constants will change and be updated in the next official CODATA physical constants list.
+The precise values of physical constants will change and be updated in the next official CODATA list of physical constants.
 The other three Base SI units (the meter, second and candela) were already defined in terms of physical constants from nature.

 ADDucation Lists Related to Physical Constants:

 - List of Commonly Used Abbreviations (acronyms)…

 - Help ADDucation improve this list of physical constants by adding your comments below…